 Review of systems should seek symptoms that suggest possible causes, such as

-Weight loss and fatigue ( cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Weight loss and fatigue (cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more , undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more , hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more )
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more )

 Skin discoloration (chronic kidney disease, cirrhosis)

 Hair loss and frequent infections (undernutrition)

 Tremor, heat intolerance, and diarrhea (hyperthyroidism)